Wulagi

 Wulagi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wulagi's dwelling structures, as per the latest Census, consisted of 98.2% houses and 1.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Darwin metro's figures of 68.4% houses and 31.6% other dwellings.
-Home ownership in Wulagi stood at 22.7%, with mortgaged dwellings at 48.5% and rented ones at 28.8%.
-The median monthly mortgage repayment in the area was $2,000, lower than Darwin metro's average of $2,028.
-The median weekly rent figure for Wulagi was $425, higher than Darwin metro's $350 but below the national average of $375.
-Nationally, Wulagi's mortgage repayments were higher at $2,000 compared to Australia's average of $1,863.
+Wulagi's dwelling structure, as per the latest Census, consisted of 98.2% houses and 1.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Darwin metro had 63.5% houses and 36.5% other dwellings.
+Home ownership in Wulagi was at 22.7%, with mortgaged dwellings at 48.5% and rented ones at 28.8%.
+The median monthly mortgage repayment was $2,000, below Darwin metro's average of $2,100.
+The median weekly rent in Wulagi was $425, compared to Darwin metro's $385.
+Nationally, Wulagi's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing